Computing and Systems Technology: |

 And here are some casual shots from the banquet.

-CAST Election Results The CAST elections committee (Andy Hrymak, Vince Grassi and Wayne Bequette) is pleased to announce the results of the election of officers for 2008.
 Please join us in congratulating Scott, Jeff, and Bhavik, and in thanking them for agreeing to provide leadership roles in the CAST Division.
 We also thank all of the candidates for putting their names forward for election.
 In addition, we wish to acknowledge Ken Muske and Don Bartusiak (2007-9 Directors) for helping us coordinate the elections.

 Scott has been active in the CAST Division of AIChE for more than 15 years.
 He was CAST Division Secretary/Treasurer for five years.
 He has been Programming Chair for Area 10C, and was Production Editor of the CAST Communications Newsletter for several years.
 Scott is also a member of CSChE (the Canadian Society for Chemical Engineering).
 He has chaired and organized technical sessions for both Institutes as well as the World Congress of Chemical Engineering.